oVirt/ovirt-site/source/feature/engine-nic-health-check.html.md

 ### Benefit to oVirt

-Described situation is rather hypotetical, but in case of failing NIC of engine, QoS will be improved, since unhurt hosts will not be (improperly) fenced.
+In case that specific NIC(s) of engine is 'not healhy', QoS will be improved, since unhurt hosts will not be (improperly) fenced.
+NIC is reported as not healthy, when it was not present at all, or it's status was anything else but up at least once for given period of time.
+This feature does not solve routing problems, defective hw, or configuration issues.

 ### Implementation